 Neurofibromatosis is a genetic disorder of the nervous system.
 It causes tumors to grow on nerves and produces other abnormalities such as skin changes and bone deformities.

 Neurofibromatosis has been divided into 2 types:

-With NF1, the most common signs are more than 5 brown skin spots sometimes referred to as café-au-lait spots.
-(People without NF can have a few of these spots.)
-NF1 symptoms also include:
+Neurofibromatosis 1 (NF1), the more common type, is characterized by more than 5 brown skin spots sometimes referred to as café-au-lait spots.
+People without NF can have a few of these spots.
+Other NF1 symptoms include: